azxyxza/Shopping_Spending_tracker/README.md

 ### For the shopping list:
 - As a user, I want to be able to set the budget for this shopping
-- As a user, I want to be able to add an item (that I don't have at home) to my shopping list
+- As a user, I want to be able to add an item based on category to my shopping list
-- As a user, I want to be able to add certain item (that I already have at home) to my shopping list
 - As a user, I want to be able to delete an item from my shopping list
 - As a user, I want to be able to view what I needed to buy and have already bought
 - As a user, I want to be able to mark an item as already added to the cart (bought)